case-contract-testing/contract-case/packages/case-definition-dsl/docs/case-definition-dsl.mocks.base.anymockdescriptor.md

 If you are using the included example types from ContractCase (or any extension libraries), you do not need to read the documentation for this class.

+Mock description type strings beginning with `_case:` are reserved for the default ContractCase matchers.
+Only use a types prefixed with `_case:` if you wish to create a DSL for a special case for a matching behaviour that is already provided by a core ContractCase mock.

 **Signature:**

 ```typescript